aHuiWang/CIKM2020-S3Rec/reproduce/README.md

-We release the pre-trained models for reproduce.
+We release the pre-trained models for reproducibility.
 ```
 {data-name}-epochs-{pretrain_epochs_num}.pt
 ```
-The log files are also released and the '-0' means the SASRec.
+The log files are also released and the '-0' means without pre-training.
 ```
 Finetune_sample-{data-name}-epochs-0.pt
 Finetune_sample-{data-name}-epochs-{pretrain_epochs_num}.pt